ArcPR/06-3D-RPG/README.md

 # 06-3D-RPG

 3D RPG Project for MSCH-C220.

-Includes a player that can shoot a gun in a navigable area, with an enemy, all in a 3D environment in which the player can view from a distant camera perspective.

 ## Implementation

-Created in Blender 3.5 and Godot 3.5
+Created in Blender 3.5 and Godot 3.5.

+Includes a player that can shoot a gun in a navigable area, with targets to shoot at, all in a 3D environment in which the player can view from a distant camera perspective.

 ## References